NomaTyx/1800_202530_BBY11/README.md

 ## Contributors
 - **Umanga** - BCIT CST Student with a passion for hanging out with friends, and coding.
 Fun fact: Loves rom-com manga's they are so cool.
-- **Angelica Tanaka (angl-t)** - BCIT CST Student, tired coding student.
-Fun fact: Has some random knowledge.
+- **Angelica Tanaka (angl-t)** - BCIT CST Student, who is always tired for some reason.
+Fun fact: Has some random knowledge for some odd reason.
 - **Julia** - BCIT CST Student with a passion for passing demo assignments.
 Fun fact: Used to be a competitive fencer.
 =======